 Another way Brackman celebrates his love of cooking with fire is to grill flatbread.
 He says to place the pizza dough on a cleaned grill making sure the grates are oiled and the temperature is not too hot.
 After the bread is cooked remove from the heat, then drizzle with olive oil and sprinkle with herbs and Parmesan cheese.

-You won’t be able to resist these crazy new pizza toppings!
+You won’t be able to resist these innovative pizza topping ideas!

-For a vegan main dish, try cauliflower, a fiber-filled vegetable.
+For a vegan main dish, try cauliflower, a fibre-filled vegetable.
 Bane recommends starting with the biggest head of cauliflower you can find.
-“Cut inch-wide steaks from the outside moving into the middle, then rub each piece with a little coconut oil for sweetness, and add a sprinkle of paprika for color and cumin for flavor,” she says.
+“Cut inch-wide steaks from the outside moving into the middle, then rub each piece with a little coconut oil for sweetness, and add a sprinkle of paprika for colour and cumin for flavour,” she says.
 Cauliflower may need to grill a little longer than other vegetables, she notes.